reasonml/reason-react/docs/components.md

 The next thing you might notice looking at this example is the use of hooks (`useState`).
 ReasonReact binds to [all of the hooks that React provides](https://reactjs.org/docs/hooks-intro.html) with only minor API differences.
 Please refer to their excellent documentation for more information on how hooks work and for best practices.

 The differences that you'll notice are mostly around listing dependencies.
-In React you can they are managed by using a tuple of varying length as the final argument to the hook.
+In React they are managed by using a tuple of varying length as the final argument to the hook.
 Reason instead asks you to also list the number of elements you care about.
 So `useEffect(effect, [dep1, dep2])` becomes `useEffect2(effect, (dep1, dep2))`.
 Reason also always opts for the safest form of a given hook as well.
 So `React.useState` in JS can take an intial value or a function that returns an initial value.
 The former cannot be used safely in all situations, so ReasonReact only supports the second form which takes a function and uses the return.

 ## Hand-writing components